Undertale: Game design

 The defensive segment within the battle system was inspired by the Mario & Luigi series, as well as bullet hell shooters such as the Touhou Project series.
 When working on the battle system, Fox set out to create a mechanic that he would personally enjoy.
 He wanted Undertale to have a battle system equally engaging as Super Mario RPG (1996) and Mario & Luigi: Superstar Saga (2003).
 Fox did not want grinding to be necessary at any point in the game, instead leaving it optional to players.
 He also did not wish to introduce fetch quests, as they involve backtracking, which he dislikes.
-In terms of the game's difficulty, Fox ensured that it was easy and enjoyable.
+In terms of the game's difficulty, Fox ensured that it was easy and engaging.
 He asked some friends who are inexperienced with bullet hell shooters to test the game, and found that they were able to complete it.
 He felt that the game's difficulty was optimal, particularly considering the complications involved in adding another difficulty setting.

 The game's dialogue system was inspired by Shin Megami Tensei (1992), particularly the gameplay mechanic whereby players can talk to monsters to avoid conflict.
 Fox intended to expand upon this mechanic, as failing to negotiate resulted in a requirement to fight.
 "I want to create a system that satisfied my urge for talking to monsters", he said.
 When he began developing this mechanic, the concept of completing the game without killing any enemies "just evolved naturally".
 However, he never considered removing the option to fight throughout development.
 When questioned on the difficulty of playing the game without killing, Fox responded that it is "the crux of one of the major themes of this game", asking players to think about it themselves.
 Despite not having played it, Fox was inspired by the concepts of Moon: Remix RPG Adventure (1997), which involved the player repairing the damage of the "Hero" and increasing their "Love Level" by helping people instead of hurting them.
 Fox also cited Cave Story (2004) as a general inspiration for the game.